mforbeskr/Semester1Application/README.md

    ```
 2. Open the project in an IDE that supports JavaFX (e.g., IntelliJ IDEA).
 3. Ensure JavaFX is properly configured.
+4. Mark resources as “Resources Root” in IntelliJ. →
+Right click on resources → Mark Directory as → Resources Root
-4. Run the `RunApplication` class.
+5. Run the `RunApplication` class.

 ---